The Flying Tigers Room Renovated 2017

 Their existence as volunteers was brief.
 By July of 1942, seven months after Pearl Harbor, they were officially absorbed into the U.S. Army Air Corps' 23rd Fighter Group.
 Still, they continued to call themselves "Flying Tigers", retaining their unique shark's mouth paint jobs, and instilling unbridled fear into their enemies.
 The group produced 19 "aces" -- men who had downed 5 or more enemy aircraft in air-to-air combat..

 Our no-pet "Flying Tigers" room pays respect to the brave men who gave their all for freedom, (and earned the equivalent of over $100,000 per year, in today's money, courtesy of the Chinese!).
-Bask in the luxury of two Queen-sized beds, a 32" HDTV, DVD player, free movies, a microwave, refrigerator, 10-cup coffee maker, and an easy walk to the hot tub.
+Enjoy two Queen-sized beds, a 32" HDTV, a microwave, refrigerator, single-cup coffee maker, and an easy walk to tenderly cared for pool and bbq area.

 This room sports many unique Flying Tigers details.
 Two large-scale P-40 Warhawks hang from the ceiling, chasing a Japanese Zero!
 A shadow box houses a rare Japanese tapestry, given to a Japanese pilot by his family when he went off to war.
 A painting, autographed by many members of the Flying Tigers, hangs on one of the walls.
 Most of them are gone now, but their memory lives on.

-Your stay will include our signature "delivered-to-your-room" continental breakfast basket, made up of a variety of fresh bakery items, fruit, coffee, tea, and the morning newspaper.
+Your stay will include our signature "delivered-to-your-room" continental breakfast basket, made up of a variety of fresh bakery items, fruit-cup, granola bar, coffee or tea.

 Click a thumbnail, below, to view pictures of the room: